onap/vnfrqts-requirements/docs/Chapter8.rst

 R-02597: The VNF **MUST** implement the protocol operation: **lock(target)** - Lock the configuration datastore target.

-R-13800: The VNF **MUST** conform to the NETCONF RFC 5277, “NETCONF Event Notification”.
+R-13800: The VNF **MUST** conform to the NETCONF RFC 5277, "NETCONF Event Notification".

 R-64445: The VNF **MUST** support the ability of a requestor of the service to determine the version (and therefore capabilities) of the service so that Network Cloud Service Provider can understand the capabilities of the service.